open-mmlab/mmrazor/docs/en/advanced_guides/tutorials/how_to_use_config_tool_of_pruning.md

     Args:
         only_mutable_units (bool, optional): If only return config of prunable units.
+It can omit unmutable MutableChannelUnits to decrease the length of the config.
+Defaults to False. with_unit_init_args (bool, optional): If return init_args of units.
+Let it be true, when you want to change the init args of units.
 Defaults to False.
-        with_unit_init_args (bool, optional): If return init_args of units.
-Defaults to False.
         with_channels (bool, optional): if return channel info.
+            The channel info can initialization the units without tracer.
+When you want to prune your model without a tracer next time, let it be true.
 Defaults to False.

     Example:
         dict(